Municipality of the District of Clare

 REGULAR COUNCIL MEETING

-PRESENT: Council: Warden Ronnie LeBlanc, Deputy Warden Nil Doucet; Councillors, Hector Thibault, Carl Deveau, Brian Comeau and Eric Pothier
+PRESENT: Council: Warden Ronnie LeBlanc, Deputy Warden Nil Doucet; Councillors, Hector Thibault, Carl Deveau, Danny Hill, Brian Comeau, Eric Pothier and Yvon LeBlanc

 1) Call to Order

 Warden Ronnie LeBlanc called the Council meeting to order at 7:00 pm.

 2) (a) Approval of the Agenda

 Warden Ronnie LeBlanc asked if there were any items to be added to the agenda.

 MOVED BY Councillor Danny Hill and SECONDED BY Councillor Hector Thibault that the proposed agenda be approved as circulated.

 Warden Ronnie LeBlanc asked for any declarations of conflict of interest.

 4)Adoption of the Minutes from Previous Council Meetings